 The Built-in With Fireplace Mantle

-LED lighting in the cabinets and a recessed tv covered by shop-made barn doors.
+LED lighting in the cabinets and a recessed tv covered by my shop-made barn doors.
 The mantle preserves the look of the original stone facia around the fireplace.

 A Styled Radiator Cover